danreilly/quanet_hdl/README.md

 Develop temporary bitfile for zc706 for Happy Camper event, in case zcu106 bitfile was not working in time.

-Share the data logs we captured, including matlab code as examples for how to read in and process the data logs.
-(we should probably move this to a new repository).

 # status

-The zc706 bitfile works, and was used during the Happy Camper event.

-The zcu106 bitfile works partially.
-The DAC on the DAC3 works.
-ADC does not yet work.
+The zcu106 bitfile for the zcu106 now works.
+The device tree is OK, and linux boots.
+We can write from the DAC.
+We can read from the ADC.

-The 10G classical link on the zcu106 works.
+The new 10G classical link on the zcu106 also works.

 # objects

-Copy this to the  /boot partition of your SD card:
+Copy this to /boot/BOOT.BIN on your SD card:

-`quanet_hdl/nucrypt_boot_objs/BOOT.BIN`
+`quanet_hdl/nucrypt_boot_objs/zcu106_BOOT.BIN`

-Copy this to the /boot partition of your SD card and name it system.dtb (not devicetree.dtb)
+Copy this to the /boot/system.dtb on your SD card: (dont name it devicetree.dtb)

 `quanet_hdl/nucrypt_boot_objs/zynqmp-zcu106-fmcdaq3.dtb`